FT9R/LCD1602_I2C/README.md

  ...
 }
 ```
 4) That's all.
-Ready to use
-For application use refer to `main.c`
+Ready to use.
+For application use refer to `main.c`.